 An easy way to give your dog a massage is with the help of some dog grooming supplies.
-Four Paws Magic Coat Love Glove grooming mitt has soft, flexible rubber tips that gently massage the skin and promote good circulation, while simultaneously removing dirt and excess hair from the coat.
+Mr. Peanut's Hand Gloves grooming mitt has soft, flexible rubber tips that gently massage the skin and promote good circulation, while simultaneously removing dirt and excess hair from the coat.
 The FURminator Long Hair deShedding Edge is a great way to gently massage your dog’s coat and remove the undercoat and loose hair.
 And dogs love the feeling of the KONG Dog ZoomGroom dog brush, which removes hair like a magnet while stimulating and massaging the skin.
 The gentle touch keeps your dog engaged, lowers blood pressure, and reduces stress for a happier and healthier dog.

 When stroking your dog, make sure to include the ears, tail, legs and paws.
 “Many dogs hold emotional tension in their paws, and it is important when doing a massage for your dog that you include gentle work on the pads of the feet and between the pads,” she says.

-For more insight on which areas you should focus on during a massage with your dog, you can get in touch with a holistic vet.
+For more insight on how to massage your dog, you can get in touch with a holistic vet.
 “She may be able to suggest some acupressure points to work with that would be especially helpful for your dog,” Morgan says.